Phytophthora rapid test – Single

 The Pocket Diagnostic® Phytophthora rapid test is a genus-specific test designed for the in-field detection of many Phytophthora species including Phytophthora ramorum (Sudden oak death), Phytophthora infestans (Blight, Late blight), Phytophthora kernoviae, Phytophthora lateralis, Phytophthora cinnamomi, Phytophthora cactorum and others.

-When using our test you can detect Phytophthora in a wide range of plant material, including woody tissues, leaves, roots and soft material.
+When using our test you can detect Phytophthora in a wide range of plant material, including woody tissues, leaves and roots.

 Our Phytophthora rapid test utilises lateral flow technology to easily and reliably detect Phytophthora spp in a matter of minutes: the speed of results, therefore, allows for faster decision making in the event of a positive test result.
 This is why government inspectors, advisers, growers and plant disease experts all over the world use this test during their routine plant disease management.